OPC Contributions Program 2015-2016

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-This guide is designed to help applicants prepare a project proposal for funding under a special call for proposals for holding the OPC Pathways to Privacy Research Symposium.
+This guide is designed to help applicants prepare project funding proposals for this call for proposals.
 Specific instructions for completing the application form as well as information about the assessment process are provided.

 Academic institutions and not-for-profit organizations, including industry associations and trade associations, are eligible under the Program for funding.
 Eligible applicants include consumer, voluntary and advocacy organizations.